jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

   (c) take the results of the consultation into account.

 ### 286B Regulations made under section 286A to be confirmed
-(1) Any regulations made under section 286A and laid before the House of Representatives in accordance with the Regulations (Disallowance) Act 1989 expire on the close of 31 December in the calendar year following the calendar year during which they were laid, except to the extent that they are expressly validated and confirmed by an Act of Parliament passed before that date.
+(1) Any regulations made under section 286A and laid before the House of Representatives in accordance with the Legislation Act 2012 expire on the close of 31 December in the calendar year following the calendar year during which they were laid, except to the extent that they are expressly validated and confirmed by an Act of Parliament passed before that date.
 (2) The validity of any regulations made under section 286A is not affected merely because of the repeal of an Act of Parliament validating and confirming them.

 ### 287 Regulations for fees, charges, and expenses